-- satisfies the conditions of Articles 2.3 and 2.4 of the PhD Regulations of the University of Groningen, with regard to the admissions procedure and requirements, - according to the opinion of the Admissions Board, successfully defends a proposal for PhD research, written under the supervision or with the approval of the intended primary supervisor, and - 3. satisfies the conditions set out in Articles 2.2. and 2.3 of these Regulations.
+- 1. satisfies the conditions of Articles 2.3 and 2.4 of the PhD Regulations of the University of Groningen, with regard to the admissions procedure and requirements, - 2. successfully defends a proposal for PhD research, written under the supervision or with the approval of the intended primary supervisor, in the presence of the Admissions Board, and - 3. satisfies the conditions set out in Articles 2.2 and 2.3 of these Regulations.